openhab/openhab1-addons/bundles/binding/org.openhab.binding.insteonhub/README.md

+# Insteon Hub Binding

-## Note: DO NOT USE THIS BINDING.
+DO NOT USE THIS BINDING.
 The InsteonHub binding is outdated and no longer supported.
 Use the InsteonPLM binding instead.

 ## Introduction